AI-READI/software-development-best-practices/versions/v1.0/software-development-best-practices-for-ai-readi/suggested-automation-tools-developer-experience.md

 # 7. Suggested automation tools/Developer experience

-In this section, we provide suggestions of automated tools and approaches to fullfill some of the items from section 1-6.
-These are purely suggestions and developers are free to follow other approaches as long as they fullfill all the items from section 1-6.
+In this section, we provide suggestions of automated tools and approaches to fullfill some of the items from sections 1-6.
+These are purely suggestions and developers are free to follow other approaches as long as they fullfill all the items from sections 1-6.

 * 7.1.
 Unless you have a preferred code editor, use [VS Code](https://code.visualstudio.com/) for developing your code and include the `.vscode` directory in your GitHub repository.
 * 7.2.
 Use these VS Code extensions (or their equivalent in your preferred code editor) as applicable to your project to automatically implement some elements of the best practices: [Category: D] [Ref: 1]